ruddles/ruddles.github.io/_posts/2021-07-11-Hacker101-CTF-Micro-CMS-v2-flag-3.md

 Following on from [flag 1](https://ruddles.github.io/Hacker101-CTF-Micro-CMS-v2-flag-1) and [flag2](https://ruddles.github.io/Hacker101-CTF-Micro-CMS-v2-flag-2) this is a writeup of the final flag in [Hacker 101 CTF](https://ctf.hacker101.com/) Micro-CMS v2.
 If you're looking to follow along then I assume you're all logged in and have hit Go on the challenge.

-# Finding a the final vulnerability
+# Finding the final vulnerability

 At this point I've had a lot of time to dig around in the front end and can't think of anything else to try there, so let's have a dig in the database.